KobeW50/ReVanced-Documentation/YT-ReVanced-Guide.md

 ___
 ### **How do I update YouTube ReVanced?**

 To update, you will need to download the suggested YouTube APK, patch it, and install it.
-Of course make sure your ReVanced Manager is up-to-date.
+Of course, make sure your ReVanced Manager is up-to-date.
 There is no reason to uninstall your current YouTube ReVanced or ReVanced Manager when updating.

 ___
 [^1]: Instead of relying on this guide (which is manually updated) to get a YouTube APK, it's best to use the YouTube version suggested in ReVanced Manager, as shown in [this image](https://raw.githubusercontent.com/KobeW50/ReVanced-Documentation/refs/heads/main/images/yt-revanced-guide/suggested-version.png).
 Tap on the suggested version in ReVanced Manager to open a search for that YouTube APK.
 Find and open the result from apkmirror.com with the suggested version.
 You'll need to make sure that you download the `nodpi` variant of the suggested YouTube version rather than the bundle variant, as shown in [this image](https://raw.githubusercontent.com/KobeW50/ReVanced-Documentation/refs/heads/main/images/yt-revanced-guide/apkmirror-youtube.png).

 [^2]: To change the patch selection, enable the `Allow changing patch selection` option in the ReVanced Manager settings.
 Then, after selecting the YouTube APK from storage, press the Selected patches and configure the patches and patch options to your liking.
-If you don't understand what something does it's best to not tinker with it.
+If you don't understand what something does it's best not to tinker with it.